gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

 So instead of reaching for another generic constraint solver, I went to GPT-5.6 Sol and gave it more freedom with the problem.
 I pointed out the antisymmetry restriction and the potential-field representation.
 The model searched for related concepts and connected the problem to Heffter arrays: combinatorial arrangements of signed integers with prescribed zero-sum conditions.
 The problems are not identical, but the connection suggested better ways to organize values and exchange them while controlling the affected sums.

 The resulting program abandoned the generic constraint-solver approach in favor of custom simulated annealing.
 I then did some due diligence through several rounds of optimization: asked the model to use Numba for the hot loops, identified memory-allocation and random-number-generation bottlenecks with `perf`, and eventually squeezed another 50% of performance out of the program.
+Here is the [end result](https://gist.github.com/gukoff/e62a157d51c86f7f2dab4dfa04aa0f9e).

 Then I left it running on my home server for a few days across roughly 24 CPU cores.